 I know most people will think of lava that’ll melt equipment.
 But, lava won’t have a long enough reach.
 It won’t destroy electrical equipment that’s far away from the supervolcano.

 So, lava would only destroy electrical equipment that’s around the supervolcano.
-But, the effects of ash on the power grid will be much greater though as I had mentioned.
+But, the effects of ash on the power grid will be much greater.

 I’m going to go over the 5 most important factors of ash from an eruption we need to consider: